 Pluribus means ‘many’ in Latin and references all the multiple components and facets that go into making wine.
 This vineyard is east facing with volcanic well eroded soils located at an elevation of about 1,100 feet in the Spring Mountain District.

 2011 BOND Pluribus.
 The bouquet needs time to breath and open but when it does, it shows bright and lively aromas of black fruit, notes of earth and hints of tobacco.
 This wine is rounded on the entry but immediately you can tell this wine has both density and layers of flavor and structure.
-Good acidity, lingering fruit and robust mouth filling tannins keep the finish lingering for some time.
+Bright acidity, lingering fruit and robust mouth filling tannins keep the finish lingering for some time.
 This is clearly a wine built to age.

 —